waku-org/specs/standards/core/rln-contract.md

 Extending a membership is subject to the following conditions:
 - extension MUST fail if the membership is in any state other than _GracePeriod_;
-- the membership holder MUST be able to extend their membership;
+- the membership keeper MUST be able to extend their membership;
-- any user except the membership holder MUST NOT be able to extend a membership;
+- any user except the membership keeper MUST NOT be able to extend a membership;
 - after a successful extension, the membership MUST become _Active_.

-Holding a membership means controlling the private key from which the RLN commitment ID (i.e., public key) was derived.

 ### Withdraw the deposit

 Deposit withdrawal is subject to the following conditions:
-- the membership holder MUST be able to withdraw their deposit;
+- the membership keeper MUST be able to withdraw their deposit;
-- any user except the membership holder MUST NOT be able to withdraw its deposit;
+- any user except the membership keeper MUST NOT be able to withdraw its deposit;
 - a deposit MUST be withdrawn in full;
 - a withdrawal MUST fail if the membership is not in _GracePeriod_, _Expired_, or _ErasedAwaitsWithdrawal_;
 - a membership MUST become _Erased_ after withdrawal.